Meet Rose & Associates – E & P Risk Assessment Software & Training Team

 VP, Client Solutions

 Phil Conway joined Rose & Associates, LLP in January 2014 as VP of Client Solutions.
 He has demonstrated strong technical knowledge in a wide range of exploration disciplines, including seismic interpretation, reservoir modeling, prospect and play assessment and valuation, and data management.
 He received his B.Sc. with Honors in Geology from the University of Liverpool in 1988.
 He began his career with Chevron as an explorer and has distinguished himself as one who rapidly grasps customer expectations and regularly exceeds them.
 He has demonstrated that quality with Cogniseis, Schlumberger, GeoKnowledge (as Director of Americas) and most recently as COO at Platte River Associates.
-At first, he will be focused on our software business, Lognormal Solutions, Inc. in North America.
+Phil focuses on our software business, Lognormal Solutions LLC.

 Jeffrey (Jeff) Brown, Ph.D., a Senior Associate and Play Specialist with Rose & Associates, LLP, began working in the petroleum industry in 1979, with more than half of this time spent in the field of prospect and play risk analysis.
 While at Mobil (21 years) he was a principal in implementation of company-consistent risk analysis processes for both individual prospects and families of prospects (concessions and plays).
 Since leaving Mobil, he has helped implement industry-standard processes for more than two-dozen companies.
 He continues to serve as an adviser for many of those firms when specific issues arise.His primary area of focus is in the realm of Play-Based Exploration, involving making quantitative play maps and then using them in decision-making and for validating prospect assessments.